 Service update - Friday 19th December 2014

-Unauthorised encampment of Travellers on land adjacent to Racehill Allotments, Wilson Avenue - council officers have visited this site with the police, and the statutory checks have been carried out.
-The Travellers have been told that they are trespassing on council-owned land and have been asked to leave.
-The council has asked its legal team to apply to the County Court for a Possession Order, which will enable the council to arrange for an eviction to take place, should the Travellers fail to vacate the site voluntarily.
+Unauthorised encampment of van dwellers on land adjacent to Racehill Allotments, Wilson Avenue - Council officers have visited this site with the police, and the statutory checks have been carried out.
+The van dwellers have been told that they are trespassing on council-owned land and have been asked to leave.
+The council has obtained a Possession Order from the County Court which will enable the council to arrange for an eviction to be carried out should the occupants fail to leave the site voluntarily.

 Plans for a permanent Traveller site at Horsdean